 // Step B: Compute the Camera Matrix let center = this.getWCCenter(); // Step B1: following the translation, scale to: (-1, -1) to (1, 1): a 2x2 square at origin mat4.scale(this.mCameraMatrix, mat4.create(), vec3.fromValues(2.0 / this.getWCWidth(), 2.0 / this.getWCHeight(), 1.0)); // Step B2: first operation to perform is to translate camera center to the origin mat4.translate(this.mCameraMatrix, this.mCameraMatrix, vec3.fromValues(-center[0], -center[1], 0));

 Once again, this code is similar to the MyGame constructor from the previous example.
-In addition, take note that to guarantee a matching aspect ratio between WC and the viewport, in step B1, the WC height, wcHeight, is computed based on the WC width, mWCWidth, and the aspect ratio of the viewport, which is height height divided by width (mViewport[3]/mViewport[2]).

-.
+Define a function to access the computed camera matrix.

+getCameraMatrix() { return this.mCameraMatrix; }

+Finally, remember to export the newly defined Camera class.

+export default Camera.